Why would seeing a psychologist be useful?

 Working with a psychologist can assist you to address obstacles in your life, be it feelings, thoughts, or behaviours, that are preventing you from feeling fulfilled, or living life to its greatest potential.
 Seeing a psychologist can also greatly assist in addressing painful emotions and mental health issues such as depression and anxiety.
 Therapy does not need to last for a long time, it can be a brief few sessions, or longer if needed, depending on the individuals requirements.

 What should I expect when I see a psychologist?

 Prior to your first appointment, you will be asked to read an information sheet so that you are informed of therapy guidelines (e.g., confidentiality, fees, etc), and to complete forms regarding your personal details (e.g., contact details).

-Following this, the first session will focus on your therapist gaining an understanding of the key issues that have brought you to therapy.
+Following this, the first session will focus on your therapist gaining an understanding of the key issues that have brought you to therapy or to have an assessment.
 You may be asked broad questions such as where you grew up, as well as specific questions around any symptoms or issues.